cpb-/yocto-cooker/README.md

  layers,
 - `layers`: (optional) the list of the layers used globally for all targets or on a per-target-base
-- `targets`: a collection of targets to build.
+- `builds`: a collection of build-configurations to build.
-- `local.conf`: a list of lines to be used in the configuration files of all targets (more on this below).
+- `local.conf`: a list of lines to be used in the configuration files of all build-configs (more on this below).

 ### Sources